DeloitteDigitalUK/xLab/docs/Meeting-Cadence.md

 ## Tapas, daily 4.40pm @ Zoom
  - OBJECTIVE: end-of-day catchup / line-in-the-sand between work and home hours
- - RATIONALE: something to act as an indicator that 'work' is over
+ - RATIONALE: indicator that 'work' is over (wellbeing, productivity, social)
  - DRI: [Sprint Sovereign](How-we-(enable)-work)

 ## Drop-in stand-up, daily 11AM @ Tandem
  - OBJECTIVE: team-wide update of task tracker
  - RATIONALE: a moment early in the day to raise issues, ask for help, and check team morale
+ - PROCESS:
+   - Jira Cloud: alternate going across the columns, checking tickets against assignees
  - DRI: [Sprint Sovereign](How-we-(enable)-work)

 ## Monday Pipeline, 10AM @ Zoom
  - OBJECTIVE: Reviewing **new incoming work**, qualifying it and understanding actions in terms of chasing opportunities
     - RATIONALE: kick-off the week with sharing upcoming plans, incoming work, and assesing workload
- - DRI: er bs eg
+ - DRI: ER / BS / EG
  - PROCESS:
-   - alternate going across the columns from left-right and right-left weekly
+   - Jira Cloud: Add or update tickets to reflect new or updated incoming work
  - PRINCIPLES
    - projects only added when we attach our price to them